Asabeneh/How-to-deploy-Node-project-on-heroku/readme.md

 .
 Follow the following steps:

-1. Create account by signing up on herok website:https://www.heroku.com/
+1. Create a Heroku account by signing up on herok website:https://www.heroku.com/
 2. Install the Heroku CLI on your machine:https://devcenter.heroku.com/articles/heroku-cli
 3. After installing Heroku CLI, login using the Heroku CLI by typing the following command: